tahakocabuga/caser.js/README.md

 ##### Info

-It sanitizes Turkish words such as "ş".
+It sanitizes some non-ascii words such as "ş".

 ## Release History
 * 2021-1-12 [v1.0.6]() (Fixed some issues.)